mitsuba-renderer/mitsuba3/docs/src/developer_guide/compiling.rst

 Windows
 -------

-On Windows, a recent version of `Visual Studio 2022
+On Windows, a recent version of `Visual Studio
+<https://visualstudio.microsoft.com/vs/>`_ is required; 2022 and 2026 both work.
-<https://visualstudio.microsoft.com/vs/>`_ is required.
-The Community Edition is
-free and sufficient.
-Two components have to be selected in the Visual Studio
+The Community Edition is free and sufficient.
+The following components have to be selected in the Visual Studio installer:
-installer:

 * *Desktop development with C++*
-* *MSVC v143* build tools for x64/x86
+* *MSVC* build tools for x64/x86
 * *C++ CMake tools for Windows*

 The last of these provides CMake and `Ninja <https://ninja-build.org/>`_.
 Some